timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 A  donut chart is just a pie chart with the middle cut out.
 People favor them because the human eye often finds it easier to differentiate when looking at arcs not slices.
 A donut can help you compare respective categories or dimensions to the larger whole.
 Each donut arc has the same width but a different length.
 So when you compare which one is greater, you only have to make one point of comparison—which has a longer length?

-In this section, we will display the traded volume of how much the stock is being traded with a bucket interval.
-The stock_real_time hypertable contains a column with the daily cumulative traded volume.
-This helps to calculate the volume of data for each bucket.

-To calculate this, find the maximum day_volume value for a symbol within a bucket.
-Then, subtract each maximum from the previous bucket's maximum.
-The difference gives the traded volume for that bucket.
+Follow this section to create a donut chart displaying the average transaction volume of each stock within a bucket interval.
+The transaction volume per bucket is calculated from the daily cumulative traded volume, which is available in the `stocks_real_time` hypertable.

 <procedure>